Hyperfine parameters

 Added in version 1.2.0.

-It multiplies with the natural linewidth and describes any model-free broadening of the site.
+The factor multiplies with the natural linewidth and describes any model-free additional Lorentzian broadening of the line.

 Distributions